Asmi-C/OmniFold-Task/proposal.md

 Particle physics detectors do not measure fundamental particle properties directly — they record detector-level signals that are smeared, distorted, and incomplete due to finite resolution, acceptance, and efficiency effects. *Unfolding* is the process of correcting for these detector effects to recover the underlying particle-level (truth-level) distributions, which can then be compared directly with theoretical predictions and with results from other experiments.

 Traditional unfolding methods (e.g., iterative Bayesian unfolding, SVD) produce fixed binned histograms — a corrected distribution in a specific set of bins chosen at analysis time.
-This is robust and well-understood, but it limits the information available for reinterpretation: if a theorist wants to compare against a different binning, or compute a new observable, they cannot do so from the published histogram alone.
+This method is reliable and well-known, but it restricts the information for further analysis: if a user wants to look at a different way of grouping the data or calculate a new measurement, they can't do that from the published histogram.

 ### What is OmniFold?